umutbozdag/tariflen/README.md

 # Tariflen

-Tariflen is a recipe site which you can add all the ingrediendts to your basket from online market.
-Users can view recipes, add recipes, add recipes to their favourites, comment to recipes, download the recipe in pdf format, follow other users, unfollow exc.
+Tariflen is a recipe site which you can add all the ingredients to your basket from online market.
+Users can view recipes, add recipes to their favourites, comment to recipes, download the recipe in pdf format, follow other users, unfollow etc.

 > This is a thesis project.
 Made with 2 people.
 I took a part at Backend.